yogarsdna/yogarsdna/README.md

 ## Hi Everyone <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px" height="25px"></a>

-Hi, my name is Gede Yoga Arisudana, and you can call me Yoga.
-Currently, I'm pursuing a double degree at Institut Teknologi Sepuluh Nopember and Tomsk State University.
-I'm someone who thrives on learning and welcomes new opportunities to expand my knowledge.
+Hi, I'm Gede Yoga Arisudana, or Yoga for short.
+A recent graduate from Institut Teknologi Sepuluh Nopember and Tomsk State University, I'm passionate about uncovering the intricacies of human language through Natural Language Processing (NLP).
+The challenge of teaching machines to understand and generate text is what truly excites me.

-My interest lies in the realm of data science, particularly in areas like machine learning, deep learning, and artificial intelligence.
-Exploring these fields is both challenging and intriguing, fueling my curiosity to understand their inner workings.
+I've been diving deep into the world of Large Language Models (LLMs), fascinated by their potential to revolutionize how we interact with technology.
+My goal is to apply my knowledge to create innovative solutions that bridge the gap between humans and computers.

-Recently, I've been delving into natural language processing, exploring topics such as chatbots and summarization techniques.
-Additionally, I'm fascinated by computer vision, especially applications like image classification and detection.
-Learning about these technologies excites me, as they hold vast potential to impact various aspects of our lives.
+My passion for artificial intelligence keeps me eager to learn and collaborate with others.

 If you are interested in getting to know me, please contact me via [Linkedin](https://www.linkedin.com/in/gede-yoga-arisudana-81a52a1bb/), and I also like to write articles about data science as one of my learning practices to ensure that I understand the materials and to help others who are interested in data science, you can find some of my articles on my [Medium](https://medium.com/@yogarsdna).